Art History

 • 1

 Students will visit most of the major museums in New York City and learn firsthand about essential artists, architects, and art movements.
-There will also be time for guided explorations of the museum collections.
+There will also be time for guided exploration of the museum collections.

 • 2